-Question 2-A Thank you very much.
-My name is Shafiq and I’m from Pakistan.
+Questioner C/ Thank you very much.
+My name is Shafiq, and I’m from Pakistan.
 In 2001, I came to Japan for training sponsored by Duskin Ainowa Foundation.
 I have some comments.
-We come to Japan for the Duskin training and when the training is over we go back to our own country and we can share our experiences in Japan.
-For example, we can say that the Japanese food was tasty.
-But we cannot share the actual taste of the food.
+We come to Japan for the Duskin training, and when the training is over, we go back to our countries, and we can share our experiences in Japan.
+For example, we can say that Japanese food was tasty, but we cannot share the actual taste of the food.
 The same can be said about the Japanese independent living centers.
-There is something you can feel only when you actually see and experience it by yourself.
-Of course knowledge is important but experiences are also important.
-How about providing such opportunities to get actual experiences?
+This is something you can feel only when you actually see and experience it yourself.
+Of course, knowledge is important, but experiences are also important.
+How about providing opportunities to get actual experiences?

-Mr. Samith Yes, the taste is very important.
-We graduated from the Duskin programs and came back to our home county, we conveyed a message “Japan is a wonderful place and a great society to live” to everybody in Cambodia.
+Samith/ Yes, taste is very important.
+We graduated from the Duskin programs and returned to our home countries.
+We conveyed the message that “Japan is a wonderful place and a great society to live in” to everybody in Cambodia.
 But they said, “That is a lie.”
-I agree that they should have an opportunity to taste just like myself.
-From my center, some persons with severe disabilities had opportunities to attend the training in Japan for several times.
-And then they told me “You were not lying.”
-After their training, they worked hard for us.
+I agree that they should have an opportunity to taste it just like I did.
+From my center, some persons with severe disabilities have had opportunities to attend several times the training in Japan.
+Then they told me, “You were not lying.”
+After that training, they worked hard for us.
 I am looking forward to the future.

-Ms. Lin Just as Mr. Shafiq said, the experience is most important.
-Since two years ago, we have applied our project to the Community Chest and we have implemented a short period training in Japan.
-For this we selected three or four people who wanted to learn about independent living movement in Taiwan and to take part in this movement.
-We visited many independent living centers in Japan and we had very good results and impact.
-Not only we learnt something but also the training was very useful for our everyday life.
+Lin/ Just as Mr. Shafiq said, the experience is most important.
+From two years ago, we have applied our project to the Community Chest, and we have implemented a short period of training in Japan.
+For this, we selected three or four people who wanted to learn about the independent living movement in Taiwan and to take part in this movement.
+We visited many independent living centers in Japan, and we had very good results and impact.
+Not only did we learn something, but also the training was very useful for our everyday lives.

-Mr. Goibuchi Thank you very much.
+Goibuchi/ Thank you very much.
 Just as Ms. Lin mentioned now, no matter how many times you explain, sometimes there are things that you cannot convey to others.
-To have the same experiences is very important in order to share the same vision and narrow the gap.
+To have the same experiences is very important in order to share the same vision and to narrow the gaps.

-Well, I would like to talk about how to make your organization better, as I am also an expert.
-When we try to achieve some results, we try to change our action.
+I would like to talk about how to make your organization better, as I also am an expert.
+When we try to achieve some results, we try to change our actions.
 Change action and change your mindset.
 You will start to have some ideas that lead to changing your way of thinking.
 But before action or mindset, there is always a relationship.
 You feel comfortable enough to have a dialogue and to communicate openly with each other.
 You can trust each other and you are sharing the same vision.
-Upon these conditions, finally you can have a good and abundant thoughts and ideas and also bring forth responsible actions.
+Upon these conditions, you finally can have good and abundant thoughts and ideas and also carry out responsible actions.
 In other words, before some kind of a structure that can bring quick and good results, you need to pay attention to a dialogue or relationship.
-To have dialogues in learning and training occasions as well as normal everyday context is very important.
-I hope you can make use of the case studies that Mr. Samith and Ms. Lin shared with us to your activities.
+To have dialogues in learning and training occasions, as well as in a normal, everyday context, is very important.
+I hope you can make use for your activities of the case studies that Mr. Samith and Ms. Lin shared with us.

-Emcee: This concludes Session 2.
+MC/ This concludes Session 2.
 Thank you very much.